+ PRACTICAL · HDB

 Track rectification

-After the joint inspection, BSC and the contractor work through each accepted defect, and you can follow progress through the app and BSC as items are completed.
+After the joint inspection, BSC and the contractor work through each accepted defect, and you can follow progress with the BSC as items are completed.

 Once all items are marked rectified, BSC schedules the closing inspection.
 This is your final chance to verify each fix is adequate before signing off.